By Trevor Drake, “Insurance Professional”

 Be certain that you are insured for general liability.
 Be certain that you are doing business with a reputable licensed insurance provider.
 A good insurance provider will have no problem providing you with a copy of their state issued insurance license and their errors and omissions policy.

-You can contact Trevor directly at (844) 334-7877 with any questions or comments that you may have.
+You can contact Brown & Brown of Pennsylvania at (844) 334-7877 with any questions or comments that you may have.